 Yes.
 Vacant property registration forms are found in the Department of Building, Housing, & Planning.
 The cost is $125.00 and are valid for 1 year.
 The registration must be renewed every year.

-A $10,000 bond must be filed on any vacant property that has an active foreclosure case is pending or a judgement of foreclosure has been issued.
+A $10,000 cash bond must be filed on any property, regardless of occupancy, in which an active foreclosure case is pending or a judgement of foreclosure has been issued.

 The President of Lorain City Council and the eleven council members have two year terms.

 Lorain City Council Regular Meetings are held on the first and third Mondays of every month (excepting the month of August).

 We are open from 8:30 am to 4:30 pm Monday through Friday excluding the following Holidays.

 If any Holidays fall on a Saturday the Court will be closed on the previous Friday.
 If any of the Holidays fall on a Sunday the Court will be closed on the following Monday.
 For example in 2017 Veteran's day is on Saturday November 11th therefore the Court is closed on Saturday, November 10th.